frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 The high-level interface for extracting data provided by Frictionless is a set of `extract` functions:
 - `extract`: detects the source type and extracts data accordingly
+- `extract_resource`: accepts a resource descriptor and returns a data table
 - `extract_package`: accepts a package descriptor and returns a map of the package's tables
-- `extract_resource`: accepts a resource descriptor and returns a data table

-On the command-line, there is only one command (`extract`) but there is a flag to adjust the behavior:
+On the command-line, the command would be used as follows:

 ```bash
 $ frictionless extract